 - Measure success via market share data and analyst feedback.

-- Validate company position in targeted industry with independent, objective research.
+- Validate the company position in the targeted industry with independent, objective research.

 GTM Strategy: Market Segmentation

 Market segmentation is the marketing analysis method of separating a targeted universe of potential customers into groups, or segments, based on unique characteristics.
-The segments identified consist of prospects who generally respond similarly to business strategies and share similar traits, interests, needs, and locations.
+The sectors identified to consist of prospects who generally respond similarly to business strategies and share similar traits, interests, needs, and locations.

-The key common factors that are usually considered when performing a GTM strategy market segmentation exercise include prospective customer’s:
+The critical common factors that considered when performing a GTM strategy market segmentation exercise include prospective customer’s: